-The basic functions of a quote management tool are to created quotes in a professional manner, get them into your clients’ hands, track them and follow up, and ultimately, get the client to accept them.
-It’s vital to incorporate your quote management system into your sales process and train your sales team to effectively use the tool.
+The primary functions of a quote management tool are to create quotes professionally, get them into your clients’ hands, track them and follow up, and ultimately, get the client to accept them.
+Therefore, it’s vital to incorporate your quote management system into your sales process and train your sales team to use the tool effectively.

-Louissaint says to expect a learning curve, but a bigger challenge is making sure your sales team pays attention to notifications whenever they use the system.
+Louissaint says to expect a learning curve, but a more significant challenge is making sure your sales team pays attention to notifications whenever they use the system.
 “With a manual process, you can send a quote and forget that you sent it,” Louissaint says.
 “Our quote management system also functions as a CRM.
 When it sends reminders to clients, it also sends them to us.
-We need to hold ourselves accountable to make sure we follow up to close the deal.”
+We need to hold ourselves accountable to follow up to close the deal.”

 3Build your quote management system into workflows throughout your organization.

-Louissaint comments that using a quote management system will impact areas of your organization beyond sales, so it’s essential to decide on how the technology will provide your business with the greatest value and integrate it with other systems.
+Louissaint comments that using a quote management system will impact areas of your organization beyond sales, so it’s essential to decide how the technology will provide your business with the best value and integrate it with other systems.

 Fluid Design uses the QuoteWerks quote management system and has integrated it with QuickBooks.
 Although some MSPs integrate their quote management system with their professional services automation (PSA), Louissaint says this plan works best for his business.
 “All of our customers in the PSA are also in QuickBooks.
 We pull customer data from QuickBooks, and when an order is approved, we export it to QuickBooks,” he explains.
 When a client accepts a quote and pays online through the tool, the information is passed to the person responsible for ordering, and that person enters the job into the PSA as a part of that workflow.